 I think I got into music listening to Mum and Dad’s Horst Jankowski records.
-This was a time when houses in Perth had cocktail cabinets or bars, and my exotic parents smoked Sobranie Black Russian cigarettes on a Friday and Saturday night.
+It was a time in Perth when houses in the suburbs of Perth had cocktail cabinets and conversation pits, and my exotic Irish (via Paris) mother smoked Sobranie Black Russian cigarettes on a Friday and Saturday night.
 My first vinyl record was Tubular Bells – the one with the original Virgin naked girl and dragon logo on the record label.
-As they were just never played on the radio I bought Ommadawn and Hergest Ridge … and I guess I started collecting records…
+As they were just never played on the radio I soon bought Ommadawn and Hergest Ridge at 78s… and I guess I started collecting records…

 How did you become involved?

-Hanging out in the studio a lon time ago during the legendary Catch The Beat radio show with Curtis J Brown on 6NR, Round Midnight on 6UVSFM and then Black and Blue…
+Hanging out in the studio a long time ago during the legendary Catch The Beat radio show with Curtis J Brown on 6NR, then Round Midnight and Black and Blue on 6UVSFM…

 If stuck on Mars, what five albums could you not go without?